Our Networks

 I am passionate about both the AOD sector and the gender and sexuality diverse community, so to have them come together is very exciting.
 For me, being a part of this network means I can participate, advocate, educate and learn from both spaces at the same time.
 I also believe the establishment of this network will trickle down to improved client experiences through visibility, education and increased representation throughout different spaces in the sector.
 I am looking forward to being a part of this journey!

-For more information or to join the network, please email Hannah Gillard.
-Alternatively, you can contact ">Sasha Bailey, Co-Chair of the Network, for a confidential chat about the group.
+For more information or to join the network, please email Chris Keyes.
+Alternatively, you can contact Sasha Bailey (Network Co-Chair) for a confidential chat about the group.
 Network membership is open to gender and/or sexuality diverse people who participate in AOD work (such as research, admin and frontline work).

 Would you like to ensure your services are more inclusive for gender and sexuality diverse people?